 Denver area residents and visitors charged with a crime will need a Denver criminal defense attorney who has a record of winning similar cases.
 Daniel M. Murphy is a defense lawyer who represents misdemeanor and felony defendants facing charges that include: sex offenses, assault, domestic violence, drug crimes, and other criminal cases.
-Dan, also a DUI attorney denver, will fight to have your DUI or DWAI charges dismissed entirely or to arrive at the best possible plea bargain agreement.
+Dan, also Further info available just click here, you will fight to have your DUI or DWAI charges dismissed entirely or to arrive at the best possible plea bargain agreement.

 Azaria Chamberlain was a baby whose life was allegedly taken by a wild dog in August 1980 when she and her family went on a camping t0rip.
 Baby girl’s parents Michael and Lindy said that dingo, which was situated near camping area, took the baby away.
 However Lindy Chamberlain was found guilty for murder, she was serving her sentence for three years straight, when baby’s clothes appeared near the dingo lair.
 After 32 years from Azaria’s death, her parent’s story was confirmed.

 Prosecution alleged that Lindy cut her daughter’s throat in the front seat of a car and then put her body in large camera case, then she returned to other campers and when she headed to her tent cried out that her baby was taken by a dingo.
 When other campers went for search, she disposed of the body.

 One of the witnesses testified that she had heard baby girl crying in the time she had to be dead already, but it didn’t help Lindy’s defense.
 Defense’s case was rejected by jury, Lindy Chamberlain was convicted to life in prison.
 Michael Chamberlain, father of the baby was found guilty as an accomplice after the murder and he got a probation of 18 months.